-Opinion Unit: Type of Opinion:
+Opinion Unit Type of Opinion

 Governmental Activities Qualified

-General Fund Unmodified
+Combined General Fund Unmodified

 High School Bus Depreciation Fund Unmodified

 Elementary Debt Service Fund Unmodified

+High School Building Reserve Fund Unmodified

-Aggerate Remaining Fund Information Unmodified
+Aggregate Remaining Fund Information Unmodified

-Basis for Qualified Opinion on Governmental Activities
+Basis for Qualified Opinion

-As discussed in Note K to the financial statements, management of the District has not implemented the requirements of GASB Statement No. 75 and has not determined the District's annual other postemployment benefit (OPEB) cost and net OPEB obligation.
-Accounting principles generally accepted in the United States require that such costs and obligations, which would increase the liabilities and change the expenses in the statement of net position and the statement of activities, respectively be recorded.
-The amount by which this departure would affect the liabilities and expenses of the District's government-wide financial statements has not been determined.
+As discussed in Note 11 of the financial statements, management of the District has not implemented the requirements of GASB Statement No. 75 and has not determined the District's annual other post-employment benefit (OPEB) cost and OPEB obligation.
+Accounting principles generally accepted in the United States require that such costs and obligations, which would increase the liabilities and change the expenditures in the statement of net position and the statement of activities, respectively be recorded.
+The amount by which this departure would affect the liabilities and expenditures of the District's government-wide financial statements is not reasonable determined.